-Welcome to the My Neighborhood News Network!
-Here’s what you should know about our online network of South Snohomish County community news websites.
+Welcome to the My Neighborhood News Network.
+Here’s what you should know about our community’s longest-running, Edmonds-based online news source.

-Mission statement: Our goal is to be an online gathering place for Edmonds, Lynnwood and Mountlake Terrace.
-I’m delighted that people regularly share their ideas and opinions by commenting on stories and submitting letters to the editor.
+Mission statement: I’m delighted that people regularly share their ideas and opinions by commenting on stories and submitting letters to the editor.

 Commitment to journalism.
-I grew up during the Watergate era and was captivated by the idea that journalism could play such a key role in exposing government wrongdoing and influencing change.
-I wrote for my high school newspaper and was a journalism major/political science minor at Seattle University, after which I began working for community and small daily newspapers and a wire service.
+I was a journalism major/political science minor at Seattle University, after which I began working for community and small daily newspapers and a wire service.
 Journalism is an essential cornerstone to American democracy and in a small town, it connects people to their neighbors and the institutions that they value: their schools, city government and community organizations as well as activities and events.

 Commitment to value for my advertisers.
-Our websites provide an incredible value for local businesses looking to get the word out about their products and services.
+Our publications are an incredible value for local businesses looking to get the word out about their products and services.
 Our readership continues to grow month-after-month and our pricing is very affordable when compared to other advertising opportunities.

 I look forward to your ideas and your feedback.

 My Neighborhood News Network

 We accept submissions regarding news, events and issues, including letters to the editor and opinion pieces, that are related to Edmonds residents and businesses.